mcartwright/mcartwright.github.io/_posts/2020-10-12-recruiting-phd-students.md

 ---
 title: "Hiring PhD students for Fall 2021"
 blurb: "I am hiring PhD students for Fall 2021.
-So, if you are interested in working on problems at the intersection HCI and ML applied to environmental audio and music, apply [here](https://www.njit.edu/admissions/phd-programs).
+So, if you are interested in working on problems at the intersection HCI and ML applied to music and environmental sound, apply [here](https://www.njit.edu/admissions/phd-programs).
 Deadline is December 15.
-Please contact me if you have any questions!"
+Please [contact me](mailto:mcartwright@gmail.com) if you have any questions!"
 categories:
   - News
 ---